 If you seal yourself up snuggly in your car, you’ll find a lot of condensation in the morning.
 If you have a sunroof, open it up a little.
-You can make a mosquito/fly screen with a bit of mesh and some magnets if you’re worried about insects getting in.
+You can make a mosquito/fly screen with a bit of mesh fabric and some magnets if you’re worried about insects getting in.

 No sunroof?
 Leave a window open a bit.
 Here’s a great tip for insect screening when it’s hot – make a pillowslip of netting with the slit on the long side.
 Slip it over the open door so that it covers the window.
 You’ll still be able to close the door, but you can also open the window for air.
 There are readymade versions of these ‘sunsock’ window covers too.

 If you’re in a secure spot and the weather’s good, you can also fix a standard mosquito net over the open hatchback.

 If you’re planning on camping in cold weather, take thermos flasks of hot water for quick cuppas and to fill hot water bottles.
 Layer clothes and don’t wait to get cold before you add layers or get under the duvet…it’s harder to warm up again.

 Light, dark, privacy

 The best camping lighting we’ve found is LED and can be recharged (or left running) from a USB adaptor in the 12V socket.